stevencasey/screenshooter/README.md

 # Screenshooter

-A little Sinatra web service that, given a URL, takes a screenshot and uploads it to S3.
+A little web service that takes the URL of a web page and returns a URL to an image of that page.

 We use this to create PNGs of SVGs served by our Rails apps and to make up-to-date images of Raphael graphics for sharing on Facebook and Twitter.